svetliy95/JengaRobot/README.md

 ### Robot playing start
 1. Switch on servos
 2. Start the execution of the program *jenga* on the robot controller.
-3. Execute the script play.py
+3. Execute the script play.py (you must confirm a tower reset by pressing any key in the console)

+:exclamation: Check camera parameters in pylonViewer before start.
+Unsuitable parameters may lead to huge localization errors. :exclamation:

+### Custom controlling
+Create an instance of the class _jenga_env_ from _read_jenga_env.py_ and use its methods for robot controlling.

 ### Blocks calibration
 :bangbang: Blocks are already calibrated.
 Do this only if you want to recalibrate or use another set of jenga blocks.